paket2004/stable_diffusion_from_scratch/README.md

 From this project I gain a lot of knowledge: What is DDPM, what are the parts of Stable diffusion (CLIP, U-Net, autoencoders witl latent space, math under the DDPM, training and inference process).

 My future work related to this work is implement telegram bor with API for that code.

+Status: FastAPI endpoint is implemented, bot and docker not yet